Parenting plans are essential blueprints for co-parenting after a separation or divorce. They outline how…

 When parents share child custody or even parenting time or visitation, the kids may find that each of their parent’s homes has widely disparate rules.
 Parents may take different approaches to screen time, food choices and other issues, leading to conflicts between the parents as well as insecurity among the children.
 This is especially true when parents stick to their positions in a battle with their exes rather than prioritizing the children’s own needs.
 Some of these issues can be handled as part of the divorce negotiations in order to set in place a positive environment for future compromises when dealing with the children.

-Even when divorced parents do not like one another, it is important for them to communicate about key parenting issues.
+Even when divorced parents do not like one another, it is important for them to communicate about key parenting issues and have healthy house rules.
 For small children, issues like a consistent bedtime can be significant and provide a sense of security.
 Older children may need to have their own concerns heard about how rules affect them.

 Direct discussion, counseling and mediation can be some options for divorced parents to resolve disputes over child-rearing approaches.
 During the divorce itself, a family law attorney may help divorcing parents negotiate and develop a parenting plan that reflects both parents’ values and honors the bond between the parents and their children.
 This might provide a strong basis to resolve future issues that arise.